Long Covid

 A prolonged sedentary lifestyle, both in the acute phase and later, can lead to physical deterioration, increased fatigue and intolerance to exertion, as well as musculoskeletal diseases.

-More evidence and research conducted by multidisciplinary teams is needed in order to understand the causes of these long-term effects.
-There is a lack of information on the mechanisms triggered by the infection, to improve the analysis and treatment of such diverse symptoms, and thus to be able to develop preventive and rehabilitation measures.
+There is a lack of information on the mechanisms triggered by the infection which is needed to improve the analysis and treatment of such diverse symptomatology and to enable the development of diagnostic tests, preventive measures and rehabilitative strategies

 Substantiated information by: